 A.R.
-10-9.
+10-8.
 During the pitcher's delivery, they drag their pivot foot along the ground and prior to releasing the pitch, bear weight on it again.

-RULING: This footwork is illegal.
+RULING: This is considered a replant and is illegal.
 The pitcher may not gain a second starting point and push off their pivot foot, whether their hopped (off the ground) or dragged (on the ground) to that second point.
-(Rule 10.5.5)